 What’s the difference between architectural photography and Real Estate photography?

 Architectural photography tends to be more meticulous and thorough.
 It takes more time per view (image) to get things just right, and the cost per view is much higher as a result.
 This kind of work is best for finished product for architects, interior designers, construction firms, home re-modelers, high-end editorial, etc., and the amount of views for a completed home could range from 1-10.
 Although more can be requested.
-This is the majority of work I do.
+This is the majority of work I do, though I have rates and services for Real Estate photography, as well.

 Do you offer RAW photos?